janet-lang/janet/doc/bytecode.md

-# Dst Bytecode Interpreter
+# Dst Bytecode Reference

 ### Dst alpha 0.0.0

-This document outlines the Dst bytecode format, and core ideas in the runtime. the are closely related to the bytecode.
+This document outlines the Dst bytecode format, and core ideas in the runtime that are closely related to the bytecode.
 It should enable the reader to write dst assembly code and hopefully understand the dst internals better.
 It will also talk about the C abstractions used to implement some of these ideas.
 Some experience with basic computer organization is helpful for understanding